mrklaney/single-view-demo/README.md

 #### Option 2: Lab/Workshop

-This is a longer version of the demo available as a hand-on half-day lab/workshop.
+This is a longer version of the demo available as a hands-on half-day lab/workshop.
 This option includes features not available in the demo version:
   - YARN features (queues, preemption)
   - Hive features (transactions and sessions)
   - security features (authorization policies and audit via Ranger)